LoaffPred/Practice-Projects/README.md

 # Practice-Projects

-These are some projects for me to work on during my free time.
+These are some projects that I work on during my free time.